OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 * Package
 * Inline script

-Sourcing from a Git Repository can streamline your deployment process by reducing the steps required to get your YAML into Octopus.
+Sourcing from a Git repository can streamline your deployment process by reducing the steps required to get your YAML into Octopus.

 9. Select **Git Repository** as your YAML source.